dperson/torproxy/README.md

     Usage: torproxy.sh [-opt] [command]
     Options (fields in '[]' are optional, '<>' are required):
         -h          This help
-        -t ""       Configure timezone
+        -b ""       Configure tor relaying bandwidth in KB/s possible arg: "[a number]" - # of KB/s to allow -e          Allow this to be an exit node for tor traffic -t ""       Configure timezone
                     possible arg: "[timezone]" - zoneinfo timezone for container